shiwaforce/poco/README.rst

 Requirements
 ------------

- - Docker, version > 17
+ - Docker, version > 17, if you want use Docker-compose files
+ - kubectl, if you want use Kubernetes files

 Quick start
 ===========